rust-akl/meetup/README.md

 The repository of resources for rust-akl meetup.

 # About
 We are a meetup in Auckland, New Zealand for the Rust programming language.
-Rust is a really interesting and unique programming language with a small but passionate user base world wide.
+Rust is a powerful and unique programming language with a passionate userbase worldwide.

 This meetup is intended to facilitate learning and discussions around Rust and its ecosystem.
 The primary goals are: